CriticalFlaw/FlawBOT/.github/README.md

 To run your own instance of FlawBOT, [clone this repository][clone-link] or [download the release package][release-link] and modify the provided **config.json** file, adding the API tokens.
 If you're cloning the repository, use [Visual Studio 2019][vs-link] to compile the project.

 ## Running FlawBOT
-As of version 3.0, FlawBOT requires a [Lavalink][lava-link] node to be running in order to play music and not display lavalink-related errors in console. `lavalink.jar` and `application.yml` are included in the project directory, so all you have to do is open the command prompt and launch lavalink with the command `java -jar Lavalink.jar` (be sure to install [Java 13 or later][java-link].
+As of version 3.0, FlawBOT requires a [Lavalink][lava-link] node to be running in order to play music and not display lavalink-related errors in console. `lavalink.jar` and `application.yml` are included in the project directory, so all you have to do is open the command prompt and launch lavalink with the command `java -jar Lavalink.jar` (be sure to install [Java 13 or later][java-link]).

 ## Documentation
 For more information on the project, including the complete list of commands can be found [here][docs-link].

 ## API Tokens
 * [Discord][api-discord] (*required*)
-* [Steam](
+* [Steam][api-steam]
 * [Imgur][api-imgur]
 * [OMDB][api-omdb]
 * [Twitch][api-twitch]